 - An understanding of research methodologies and applications

 - The ability to review data and determine the clinical significance of derived data

 - An understanding of the practice of evidence-based medicine and the impact of clinical research on patient care

-Sessions for the RECS program are held every Wednesday morning from 9 am – 12 pm (noon) beginning on June 17 and ending on July 22.
+Sessions for the RECS program are held every Wednesday morning from 9 am – 12 pm (noon) beginning on June 15 and ending on July 20.
 It is mandatory for participants to attend all sessions.
 This program does not provide college credit hours for participation and is free to enroll.
 Participants will receive a certificate at the completion of the program.
-All participants are invited to attend the research reception on Tuesday, July 28.